 The BiK diesel tax hike came into effect on 6th April 2018.
 Any new diesel car registered in 2019 is subject to a 1% increase in the diesel tax supplement, from 3% to 4%).

 So, if you earn £40,000 a year and drive a diesel Audi A4 and make no employee contributions or payments for private use, you pay £1,840 a year in Benefit-in-Kind rates, as opposed to the £1,737 you would have been paying previously.

 Clean Air Zones

 Following on from the government’s UK Air Quality plan, several cities are investigating and setting up cleaner air zones.
-Many target all combustion vehicles, not just diesel cars.
-Oxford has gone one step further and proposed a Zero Emission Zone, that is due to be put in place early in 2021.
+Many will target all combustion vehicles, not just diesel cars.
+Oxford went one step further and proposed a complete Zero Emission Zone (ZEZ).
+The final consultation for this took place from Friday 20th November to Sunday 17th January 2021.
+Since then, it has been announced that the ZEZ will go beyond this test, and be fully introduced in Summer 2021.
+This will then be done on a wider scale in spring 2022.

 The plan would phase out diesel and petrol cars entirely, starting with non-zero emission taxis, cars, light commercial vehicles and buses all banned from certain roads, and all non-zero emission vehicles across the city centre by 2035.

 Should I Buy A Diesel Car in 2021?